About » History

 The McGregors also began to develop an equipment manufacturing business in the early fifties.
 We designed and tested applicators and sprayers to meet the needs of the extensive wheat farms of the Inland Northwest.
 Our coil spring shanks and advanced design application equipment became the standards throughout the Inland Northwest and the Canadian prairies.

 What started as a sideline of the family’s general store at the ranch headquarters in Hooper, Washington, grew steadily under Sherman McGregor’s leadership.
 By 1956, The McGregor Company was set up as a separate company to handle our family’s fertilizer, agri-chemical, and equipment activities.
 Today, more than 35 communities in three Pacific Northwest states are served by The McGregor Company.

 I attribute the growth and success of The McGregor Company to finding “good people,” many of whom have been with us for 20 years or more.
 We are proud of the involvement of our employees in the communities we serve.
-Long-term support from the outstanding farmers of the Inland Northwest and dedicated employees have combined to make The McGregor Company the largest independent fertilizer, agri-chemical, and equipment dealer in the Pacific Northwest. — Alex McGregor, President
+Long-term support from the outstanding farmers of the Inland Northwest and dedicated employees have combined to make The McGregor Company the premier independent fertilizer, agri-chemical, and equipment dealer in the Pacific Northwest. — Alex McGregor, President

 History of our Research Department

 Dedicated Researchers Making a Difference for the Farm Families We Serve